-Its role is twofold – setting the EU's general political direction and priorities, and dealing with complex or sensitive issues that cannot be resolved at a lower level of intergovernmental cooperation.
+- Deals with complex or sensitive issues that cannot be resolved at lower levels of intergovernmental cooperation

-The European Council brings together the heads of state or government of every EU country, the Commission President and the European Council President, who chairs the meetings.
-The EU’s High Representative for Foreign Affairs and Security Policy also takes part.
+The European Council is made up of the heads of state or government of all EU countries, the European Commission President and the High Representative for Foreign Affairs & Security Policy.

 It is convened and chaired by its President, who is elected by the European Council itself for a once-renewable two-and-a-half-year term.
 The President represents the EU to the outside world.